Legal Resources

 Learn about being a pro bono attorney and see the case list for people who need representation.

-Asylum: A. and her family seek protection from an abusive husband and father
+Asylum: A and her family seek safety from an abusive partner

 A.’s partner abused A. and their children, raped A., and controlled her.
 He became particularly violent after she gave birth to their second daughter because he was angry that the child was a girl.
 A. has long-term hearing loss as a result of the abuse.
 A.’s partner forced her daughter, C., to scavenge for food at a local dump, attempted to sell C. to a drug trafficker, and threatened to rape C. When A. moved with her children to another part of Guatemala, her partner found them and threatened to kill them with the help of his drug trafficking associates.
 Fearing for their lives, A. fled with B. to the United States, followed separately by C. A.'s two youngest daughters, D. and E., joined them in the United States several years later.